 Most of MHM services require a service agreement, with the exception of those that occur prior to discharge, including the following:

 Once services are approved, MHCP will provide the person, the provider of service(s) and the case manager a copy of an authorization letter.
 The provider and the case manager will each receive the letter in their MN–ITS SAL mailbox.
 The letter shows the services authorized through MHM.
 Providers must enter the authorization number on their claims.

 The person receiving MHM services and the provider are responsible for reviewing the authorization letter for accuracy before receiving and billing for services.

 To submit claims for homecare and mental health services, follow the billing guidelines in the home care services and mental health services sections of the MHCP Provider Manual.

 MHM services approved through the HCBS waiver programs, follow the waiver billing guidelines in the HCBS waiver program services section of the MHCP Provider Manual.

-For dates of services on or after January 1, 2016, submit claims for T2029 U6 Specialized Equipment and Supplies following the billing instructions above and add the appropriate modifiers as listed below even though the modifiers are not listed on the SA.
+Submit claims for T2029 U6 Specialized Equipment and Supplies following the billing instructions above and add the appropriate modifiers as listed below even though the modifiers are not listed on the SA.